rsvp/chess/README.md

 * The worst calamities arise from hesitation.
 * Theoretically it is almost certain that the game is a draw.
 * There are more adventures on a chessboard than on all the seas of the world.
+* There are no heroes in chess.
 * There are no signposts, such as "checkmate in 3," which will give alert.
 * There are no sound studies, only ones which have not been busted yet.
 * There are positions which must not be contested.
+* There are several varieties of weak pawns: isolated, doubled, too advanced, retarded.
 * There are some situations in chess where luck plays a part.
 * There is no remorse like the remorse of chess.
 * There is nothing more precious than the bishop pair.